anchpop/Zoda/zoda-lang/src/code_samples.md

 # if expressions

-these use indentation for alignment to support nesting
+These use indentation for alignment to support nesting

     a.lower-bound(b) =
         if a > b then: